bats3c/Ghost-In-The-Logs/README.md

 # Ghost In The Logs

-This tool allows you to evade sysmon and windows event logging
+This tool allows you to evade sysmon and windows event logging, my blog post about it can be found [here](https://blog.dylan.codes/evading-sysmon-and-windows-event-logging/)

 ## Usage